spacelift-io/user-documentation/docs/vendors/terraform/external-modules.md

 ## Cloud storage

-The easiest ones to handle are cloud sources - [S3](https://www.terraform.io/docs/language/modules/sources.html#s3-bucket){: rel="nofollow"} and [GCS](https://www.terraform.io/docs/language/modules/sources.html#gcs-bucket){: rel="nofollow"} buckets.
+The easiest ones to handle are cloud sources - [Amazon S3](https://www.terraform.io/docs/language/modules/sources.html#s3-bucket){: rel="nofollow"} and [GCS](https://www.terraform.io/docs/language/modules/sources.html#gcs-bucket){: rel="nofollow"} buckets.
 Access to these can be granted using our [AWS](../../integrations/cloud-providers/aws.md) and [GCP](../../integrations/cloud-providers/gcp.md) integrations - or - if you're using [private Spacelift workers](../../concepts/worker-pools.md) hosted on either of these clouds, you may not require any authentication at all!

 ## Git repositories